jundalisay/sp/content/en/social/economics/principles/part-4/chapter-08.md

 This then would allow an Investment Fund to adjust its rate of return in order to pump up underinvestments and reduce overinvestment.

 As you can see, Supereconomics has a lot of tools to grow an economy while preventing monopoly, inequality, and poverty that is simply unthinkable in Economics.
-The next post will explain the last tool, which is the DCTI.
+The next post will explain the last tool, which is the DSTI.